jdbean/blog-mirror/_posts/2018-10-29-implementing-sorting-algorithms.md

 }
 ```

-In this code, I iterate through the array *n* times where *n* is the numer of items the array and, on each loop compare each pair of adjacent values and swap them if the greater value is located in the lower index of the pair.
-Here is a neat visualization of this exact code executing in my browser:
+In this code, I iterate through the array *n* times where *n* is the numer of items in the array.
+On each loop my code compares each pair of adjacent values and swaps them if the greater value is located in the lower index of the pair.
+Here is a neat visualization of this exact code executing in a browser-based visualization:

 ![Bubblesort](/assets/img/bubblesort.gif)